denandras/mYOUsician/nextjs/public/terms/privacy-notice.md

 - We do not knowingly collect children's data
 - Parents may request data deletion

-## 11. Changes to Privacy Notice
+## 11. Changes to Privacy Policy

-- We may update this notice periodically
+- We may update this policy periodically
 - Changes effective upon posting
 - Material changes notified via email